Will the pandemic accelerate remote working practices?

-The coronavirus lockdown has forced businesses to adopt remote working across the board.
-Will employees want to continue working from home post covid-19?
+The pandemic has forced businesses to adopt remote working across the board.
+Will employees want to continue working from home post-Covid-19?

 In the past 10 years or so, the number of people working remotely has increased significantly.